ChaabaneAnas/Bike-rental/README.md

 # 📖 Trek Bike Rental <a name="about-project"></a>

-**Trek Bike Rental** is a full stack web application that let's the use Creat delete and reserve it uses react/redux as front end frameworks and a RoR build api for the server side the web site is also has multiple features such as night mode Color switching swiper and a attractive layout.
+**Trek Bike Rental** is a full stack web application, the users are able to Sign up,Creat delete or reserve bike ,React and Redux and vanilla css are used for the front-end to including multiple features such as night mode, Color switching, swiper, along with an attractive layout. the App comunicates to an RoR restfull built api for performing all CRUD operations.

 ## 🛠 Built With <a name="built-with"></a>